GO BACKTechnical AccessibilityWhat needs to be accessible?Find out if your website is compliant

 Because Umbraco is aware of how important accessibility is, they do offer accessibility training on their site.
 The course covers topics such as accessible HTML, CSS & JS, inclusive design, assistive technologies, and working with Umbraco.
 On completion of the course, you gain an official Umbraco Accessibility Badge.

 This isn’t the most popular option because of how time-consuming it is, but it’s still an option.
-If you want to manually check and remediate your website, you’re going to need to have knowledge of the latest WCAG requirements.
+If you want to check and remediate your website manually, you’re going to need to have knowledge of the latest WCAG requirements.

 Once you audit your website to identify any accessibility issues, you can gradually start correcting them until you are compliant.

 If you want a fast and effective way to make your Umbraco website accessible, a third-party solution is the best option.
-Solutions such as AudioEye and accessiBe are automated solutions that use AI technology to scan and remediate issues on your site.
+Solutions such as accessiBe is an automated solution that uses AI technology to scan and remediate issues on your site.